 Please consider the school context when choosing what you wear.
 Our suggestion is to consider the school as your place of work and ask yourself if your clothing is appropriate.
-We recognize that deciding on one's dress is a subjective and personal decision; however, CCHS' goal is to support the emotional well-being of all students and as such we ask students and parents/guardians to make informed and thoughtful choices when deciding what to wear.
-In some circumstances the school may contact parents/guardians regarding the attire of their child in order to aid in making decisions about its appropriateness.
 Please note that students may wear caps, hats, or other head coverings unless otherwise requested by staff.